MSG-GAN: Multi-Scale Gradients for Generative Adversarial Networks: Acknowledgements

 \subsection{Motivation}

 Arjovsky and Bottou~\cite{supportOverlapProblem2017} pointed out that one of the reasons for the training instability of GANs is due to the passage of random (uninformative) gradients from the discriminator to the generator when there is insubstantial overlap between the supports of the real and fake distributions.
 Since the inception of GANs, numerous solutions have been proposed to this problem.
 One early example proposes adding instance noise to the real and the fake images so that the supports minimally overlap \cite{supportOverlapProblem2017, Snderby2016AmortisedMI}.
-More recently, Peng \etal~\cite{vdb2019} proposed a mutual information bottleneck between input images and the discriminator's deepest representation of those input images called the variational discriminator bottleneck (VDB)~\cite{vdb2019}, and Karras \etal~\cite{proGAN2018} proposed a progressive growing technique to add continually higher resolution layers.
+More recently, Peng \etal~\cite{vdb2019} proposed a mutual information bottleneck between input images and the discriminator's deepest representation of those input images called the variational discriminator bottleneck (VDB)~\cite{vdb2019}, and Karras \etal~\cite{proGAN2018} proposed a progressive growing technique to add continually increasing resolution layers.
 The VDB solution forces the discriminator to focus only on the most discerning features of the images for classification, which can be viewed as an adaptive variant of instance noise.
 Our work is orthogonal to the VDB technique, and we leave an investigation into a combination of MSG-GAN and VDB to future work.

 The progressive growing technique tackles the instability problem by training the GAN layer-by-layer by gradually doubling the operating resolution of the generated images.
 Whenever a new layer is added to the training it is slowly faded in such that the learning of the previous layers are retained.
-Intuitively, this technique helps with the support overlap problem because it first achieves a good distribution match on lower resolutions, where the data dimensionality is lower, and then \emph{partially-initializes} higher resolution training with these previously trained weights, focusing on learning finer details.
+Intuitively, this technique helps with the support overlap problem because it first achieves a good distribution match on lower resolutions, where the data dimensionality is lower, and then \emph{partially-initializes} (with substantial support overlap between real and fake distributions) higher resolution training with these previously trained weights, focusing on learning finer details.